Stream Processing in Cache

-Storing large binary data for e.g. media files, large PDF documents, into the cache using cache API is inefficient.
+Storing large amounts of data (media files or large PDF documents) directly into the cache using cache API is inefficient.
 You will have to first load the entire file into the application memory and then put it into the cache as a single object.
-You need more memory for the client application end.
-To overcome this, NCache provides Streaming API for reading/writing large binary data into the cache.
-You can open multiple parallel streams into the cache.
+It eventually results in higher memory consumption at the client end.
+NCache provides Streaming API, which enables you to read or write large binary data into the cache in the form of smaller chunks.
+Moreover, it allows you to simultaneously open multiple parallel streams into the cache.

 NCache Stream does not support

-You should properly close an opened stream as other threads may be waiting for that stream's availability and until you close it properly, the lock is not released.
-Other threads that want to acquire locks will receive an exception.
+You should properly close an opened stream to release the lock as other threads may be waiting for that stream to be available.
+If a stream is not closed, any other threads trying to acquire locks will receive an exception.

 In This Section

 Explains how to add data to a stream or update the added data.